section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ### 1. Manually adding services configuration file

-This can be achieved by downloading the `google-services.json` file from the firebase console into the android project root and adding the necessary dependencies manually.
+This can be achieved by downloading the google-services.json file.
+Then paste into the android project root and adding the necessary dependencies manually.

-This process requires you to have a running app (can be in an emulator or a physical device) so that it sends a signal to firebase servers indicating that the project configuration file and dependencies are working as expected.
-This is obviously not the best way as it is more complicated compared to method 2.
+This process requires you to have a running app so that it sends a signal to firebase servers.
+This indicates that the project configuration file and dependencies are working as expected This is noticeably not the best option as it is more complicated compared to method 2.

 ### 2. Through Android studio firebase assistant